 An attorney with an accounting degree has the distinct analytical training and in-depth perspective of each field, equipping them with a comprehensive approach that helps their clients avoid blind spots when problem-solving and serves as a tremendous asset to any company.
 An accounting degree adds value in any legal practice, particularly corporate law, securities law, tax law and policy, and estate law and planning.

 The dual-degree program at SLU enables students to complete both degrees in significantly less time and expense than obtaining the degrees separately.
 Eighteen credit hours are cross-applied, bringing the total number of required credit hours from 121 to 103.
-Students have the advantage of learning from renowned professors in both schools and tapping into each school's respective alumni network, while receiving distinctive training rooted in service and ethical leadership.
+Students can learn from renowned professors in both schools and tap into each school's respective alumni network while receiving distinctive training rooted in service and ethical leadership.

 For additional information see the catalog entries for the following programs:

 Saint Louis University's Richard A. Chaifetz School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the premier business school accrediting body.
 Achieving AACSB accreditation ensures continuous quality improvement in the learning environment through enhancements to the curriculum, instructional resources, student selection, career planning and placement and the intellectual contributions and qualifications of the faculty.

 Fewer than 5% of business schools worldwide have achieved AACSB accreditation.
 The accounting program is also separately accredited by the AACSB, one of only 183 schools to have earned this distinction.

 Saint Louis University School of Law has been continuously accredited by the American Bar Association (ABA) since December 1924.
 The accrediting body is the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, 312-988-6738.